 France is somewhere I had previously never desired to visit, not for any particular reasons other than there were other places I wanted to visit more.
 And then we did a little tour of France and felt we had been let into the best secret ever.
 France is blooming beautiful.
-Ok there are so many more eloquent ways to put that, but the bare facts are France is breathtaking.
+Ok there are so many more eloquent ways to put that, but the bare facts are France is breathtaking and there are so many stunning places to visit in France.

 One of those countries that make Instagram addict’s heart skip a beat with excitement.
 I took so many photos during our trip and despite the weather (the worst France had seen in May for 100 years) everything was so pretty and oh so photogenic.

-It has made me long for another France trip, traveling the length and breadth of the country exploring pretty places to stop and rest with our family.
+It has made me long for another family trip to France, traveling the length and breadth of the country exploring pretty places to stop and rest with our little family.

 And for those doubting Thomas’s amongst you that haven’t caught the France bug yet, I have asked a few friends to share their favourite Instagram spots in France.